-- You must never accept or offer gifts and hospitality that are intended to influence a business decision. - You may not accept or offer gifts and hospitality to public officials, unless pre-approved by the Global Law and Compliance Department. - If you receive or propose to offer a gift or hospitality that does not meet the criteria of this Code, you are required to obtain approval from a member of the Global Law and Compliance Department. - Do not accept invitations for events when a business decision involving the inviting business partner is under consideration. - Always observe (local) laws on giving and receiving gifts and hospitality. - When you have any question or doubt, contact your manager or a member of the Global Law and Compliance Department.
+- You must never accept or offer gifts and hospitality that are intended to influence a business decision. - You may not accept or offer gifts and hospitality to public officials, unless pre-approved by the Global Law and Compliance Department. - If you receive or propose to offer a gift or hospitality that does not meet the criteria of this Code, you are required to discuss it with your manager and a member of the Global Law and Compliance Department. - Do not accept invitations for events when a business decision involving the inviting business partner is under consideration. - Obtain prior approval from your manager and the Global Law and Compliance Department for invitations to events that are not usual and customary. - Obtain prior approval from your manager and the Global Law and Compliance Department for invitations to business related meetings where the costs are excessive. - Always observe (local) laws on giving and receiving gifts and hospitality. - When you have any question or doubt, contact your manager or a member of the Global Law and Compliance Department.